Skip to main content

 Growth Hormone Peptide Therapy

-Beyond sex hormones, another area of clinical focus is the support of (GH) production.
+Beyond sex hormones, another area of clinical focus is the support of growth hormone (GH) production.
 GH levels naturally decline with age, contributing to changes in body composition, reduced recovery, and poorer sleep quality.
 Instead of direct replacement with synthetic GH, which can have significant side effects, a more sophisticated approach uses growth hormone secretagogues.
-These are peptides that stimulate the to produce and release its own GH in a more natural, pulsatile manner.
+These are peptides that stimulate the pituitary gland to produce and release its own GH in a more natural, pulsatile manner.

 This approach is often sought by active adults and athletes looking to improve muscle gain, fat loss, recovery, and sleep quality.
 Some of the key peptides used in these protocols include: